kenjiaiko/bingomaker/README.md

 * write bingo.cgi path to status.json (in checker/)
 * arg[1] of checker.py is IP address
 * arg[2] of checker.py is value of num of the URL
+* printed value executing checker.py, is a response time the service